 Partitioning whole-ecosystem CO2 fluxes to understand mechanisms of carbon sequestration in a temperate forest

-Isotopicu00a0flux partitioning (IFP) is such a method.
-It works byu00a0identifying the photosynthetic and respiratory componentsu00a0of NEE by theiru00a0distinct stable isotopic signatures.
-The ratio ofu00a013Cu00a0tou00a012C differs between photosynthesized and respired carbon becauseu00a0thereu00a0is a strong isotopic fractionation by photosynthesis that varies on timescalesu00a0shorter than the mean ageu00a0of the substrate for respiration.
+Isotopic flux partitioning (IFP) is such a method.
+It works by identifying the photosynthetic and respiratory components of NEE by their distinct stable isotopic signatures.
+The ratio of 13C to 12C differs between photosynthesized and respired carbon because there is a strong isotopic fractionation by photosynthesis that varies on timescales shorter than the mean age of the substrate for respiration.
 We have been using IFP at the Harvard Forest as an important part of our study of carbon exchange.
 Among other things, we have found that ecosystem respiration is especially sensitive to soil water content during the day, and that photosynthesis becomes more efficient through the summer, contrary to expectations.
-These results elucidate the controls on forest ecosystem productivity and carbon sequestration, with consequences for predicting the evolution of the coupled biosphere-climate system.
+These results elucidate the controls on forest ecosystem productivity and carbon sequestration, with consequences for predicting the evolution of the coupled biosphere-climate system